 Skirha’s dramatic dinger was the first home run of her career, and it helped the Dragons snap a nearly two-year-old Colonial Athletic Association game losing streak, with the team’s last conference win being April 25, 2015.

 “Honestly, at first, I knew it felt really awesome when I hit it, and I knew that the wind was playing a huge factor with all of the balls that were hit up high, so I was really excited at first, and then, kind of, was taken aback because I saw the left fielder going towards it.
 And then, as I rounded first and saw it was over, I literally sprinted home because I was so excited.
 Not just because it was my first home run, but it just meant so much breaking the conference losing streak,” Skirha said April 5.

-While the wind was playing indeed playing all game long, blowing towards home plate from the left field fence, Skirha got plenty of power behind her swing and drove a frozen rope clear over the fence.
+While the wind was indeed playing a factor all game long, blowing towards home plate from the left field fence, Skirha got plenty of power behind her swing and drove a frozen rope clear over the fence.